PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_11.rst

 | .. centered:: p = 25              | 1944.638 | 2671.387 | 4887.58  |
 +-----------------------------------+----------+----------+----------+

+In most cases, the overall time is dominated by the computation time and the bottlenecks, which is why there are no major differences between the ratios of the individual values.

 The following table shows the Speedup :math:`S_p` between the normal and the mpi-parallelized version.
 The number of processes :math:`p` here means the speedup between the normal version and the MPI parallelized version with p processes.